neoncrypto/fam_detailing/index.md

-<h2 style="font-size: 1.5em;">📢 Attention Family & Friends!</h2>
+<h2 id="attention-family-and-friends" style="font-size: 1.5em;">📢 Attention Family & Friends!</h2>

-Your favorite family/friends are starting a premium car detailing business and we need your help!
+Your favorite family/friends are launching a premium car detailing business and **we need your help**!

-Support us and help kick start our company by <a href="#contact-us" title="contact us">booking your appointment</a> today and for a limited time take advantage of our <a href="#family-friends-service-pricing" title="Family and Friends Pricing">Family & Friends Promotional Pricing</a>!
+Contribute to Sparkle Co.'s success and simultaneously help teach Alexa and Liam about hard work by <a href="#contact-us" title="contact us">booking an appointment</a> or <a href="#e-gift-cards" title="E-Gift Card Link">buying an E-Gift Card</a> and also take advantage of our <a href="#family-friends-service-pricing" title="Family and Friends Pricing">Family & Friends Promotional Pricing</a>!

-Be a part of our journey!
+This pricing model is only **available for a limited time**!

 ---